 Everyone plays a part in keeping road workers safe.
 No matter how careful the workers are, they aren’t immune to accidents.
 Motorists have a legal responsibility to drive slower in work zones and to take extra care.
-If you were injured on the job because of hazardous working conditions, you might have legal recourse: this would be a question for your Indiana personal injury attorney.
+If you were injured on the job because of hazardous working conditions, you might have legal recourse—a good question for your attorney.

 Drivers should always be diligent and careful when they’re behind the wheel of an automobile, especially when driving through work zones.

 Work zone automobile accidents can get deadly.
-It’s important to practice due diligence in any driving situation to protect yourself, your passengers, and road works, and also to stay on the right side of the law.
+It’s important to practice due diligence in any driving situation to protect yourself, your passengers, and road workers as well as stay on the right side of the law.

 If you or a loved one have been injured as a result of a car accident, you are urged to contact the Indianapolis Automobile Accident Attorneys of Wilson Kehoe Winingham.
 The lawyers at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.